 - PyArrow – Managing APACHE ARROW

-B. Python based frameworks like Apache Airflow and LUIGI can be used for create & managing Data Pipelines for ETL JOBS.
-If any other language is more suited for certain task, AIRFLOW have option to call external scripts as part of automation being done with Python.
+B. Python-based frameworks like Apache Airflow and LUIGI can be used for creating & managing Data Pipelines for ETL JOBS.
+If any other language is more suited for a certain task, AIRFLOW has the option to call external scripts as part of automation being done with Python.

 Example, If we are use R for performing certain analysis, can call R scripts from Python workflow.
 Python is very powerful for combining different pieces together.

-C. Pandas, numpy, scipy, re, datetime, string are python packages can be used for data munging tasks (Clean, transform etc) and data analysis tasks
+C. Pandas, NumPy, scipy, re, DateTime, string are python packages that can be used for data munging tasks (Clean, transform etc) and data analysis tasks

 E. NLTK, Spacy, gensim, textblob, re, string are packages can be used for mining & processing text data.